RoaringBitmap/RoaringFormatSpec/README.md

 All words are written using little endian encoding.

 - Write as long/uint64 the distinct number of buckets (in [0,2^64-1]) (a.k.a the number of distinct keys being the most significant 32~bits of elements)
-- Iterate through buckets by:
+- Iterate through buckets ordered by increasing bucket by:
 - first writing as int/uint32 the most significant 32~bits of the bucket (in [0,2^32-1])
 - second writing the 32-bit Roaring bitmaps representing the least significant bits of a set of elements